 All information regarding your visit will be treated confidentially.
 This means that your personal details and any information about the tests or treatments you have received will not be shared with anyone outside the sexual health service without your permission.
 This includes your GP.

 If you are between the ages of 13 and 16, your details will still be treated confidentially, and nobody in your household will be contacted without your permission.
 However, staff may encourage you to talk to your parents, guardian or another trusted adult.

 If you are under 13 or the doctors believe that you or another person is at risk of harm, such as physical or sexual abuse, other services may need to be contacted.
 However, if this is the case, it will be discussed with you during your visit.

-It's fine to take a friend with you for support.
+You may be able to take someone with you for support – check with the service before you go.
 If you need to have an examination, you should be offered a chaperone.
 This means that someone else can be with you when you have the examination.